samiralam/rules-compendium/docs/phb/6-equipment/index.md

 A Warlock channels magic through an Arcane Focus

 The Adventuring Gear table in this section includes gear that adventurers often find useful.
-These items are described here in alphabetical order, with an item’s price appearing after its name.
+These items are described here in alphabetical order, with an item's price appearing after its name.

 ### Adventuring Gear